 • take and keep minutes of meetings,

-• prepare the agenda for meetings of the Committee and the Group in consultation with the Chairperson,
+• prepare the agenda for meetings of the Committee and the Charity in consultation with the Chairperson,

 • maintain the membership list,